Shiztev/rememberapp/README.md

 # rememberapp
 # Notes/Reminder application.
 Store minimal information to be easily accessed later.
-# Keep the date and time, have multiple, short fields to fill out.
+# Multiple short fields to fill out, such as time, location, subject, etc.